valevo/SABIO/plan.md

 ## SABIO: make social biases in heritage collections *more* accessible

 Four terms to be clarified:
-  - social biases: manfiest in essentially all and any social and linguistic behaviours (require careful definition and especially strict delimitation)
+  - social biases: manifest in essentially all and any social and linguistic behaviours (require careful definition and especially strict delimitation)
   - heritage collections: our scope is focused on museums' collections, specifically those of heritage museums, and the aspects and types of bias that mainly arise there
   - accessible: on one hand equivalent to *visible*, i.e. making bias (as a whole or in its instances) *searchable*, *quantifiable*, etc <br>
      on the other hand, accessibility is about understanding, i.e. providing *context*, *explanation*, *alternatives* to bias
   - *more*: realising that bias is ubiquitous and in the limit impossible to detect, we only require that SABIO *increases* visibility of social bias

 This is the central goal of SABIO, so we require this goal fulfilled by the MVP and all subsequent versions.
-The MVP and subsequent versions will differ mainly in the extent to which they can provide access to biases.
+The MVP and subsequent versions will differ mainly in the extent of their ability to provide access into bias.
+Since we choose a modular approach (both because for transparency and due to the nature of bias), developing subsequent versions out of the MVP will therefore consist mainly of adding new algorithms to increase visibility and context of bias.

 To be scaled up: The focus on heritage museums' collections actually make our task *easier*, since the data is highly curated and consists of linked data with persistent identifiers and thesauri.